LLC Taxed as a C Corp: Everything You Need to Know

 In a C corp, members who work as employees receive W-2s instead of Schedule K-1s.
 Partnership members can't draw an employee salary in their company, so they receive K-1s.
 If you want to obtain financing through a bank (for something like a vehicle or house), it's often easier to secure funds by providing a W-2 because that's what financial institutions are used to seeing.

 C corp members are often able to get their tax returns filed more quickly than partnership members.
 That's because partners must wait until they get their K-1s to file their individual taxes, and the company has to complete its return before sending out K-1s.

 There can be disadvantages to choosing corporate tax status, too.
 LLC members avoid double taxation, while corporation members pay taxes at the corporate level and the individual level for income they receive in the form of dividends.
 If you elect to be taxed as a corporation, you — as a member — will be subject to double taxation.
 You should carefully consider if electing corporate tax status is worth the cost of being taxed twice.
 In some cases, it won't be.

 While the IRS gives you options as an LLC owner when it comes to taxation, you should weigh the pros and cons of all your choices.
 Saving on taxes is often a big reason owners choose one election or another, but you should also think about your short- and long-range plans for your company when making such an important decision.

 If you need help with LLCs and their requirements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.